Jayasekaran/Fundamental-React.js/README.md

 3. Finally, React copies only the new parts of the Virtual DOM to the actual DOM, rather than completely rewriting it.

 ### 12.  what is this JSX?
 JSX (JavaScript XML) is a syntax extension to JavaScript used by React.
 JSX is basically used to write HTML tags inside JavaScript.
 That is HTML tags are rendered directly inside JavaScript.
+JSX simplifies React and makes it easier to read.